-Lamar University is authorized to increase course options for the Degree Requirements for the Master of Science in Management Information Systems, effective September 2019.

-Currently, students take six core courses and four electives to complete their degree requirements for the MS in MIS program offered by the Department of Information Systems and Analysis (ISA) in the College of Business.
-The students take four courses out of the seven electives currently offered.
-The Department of ISA would like to include three more courses as options within the electives.
+Upon motion of Regentordered that: , seconded by Regent , it was ease course options for the Degree Requiren ormation Systems, effective September 2019.
+1 Explanation Currently, students take six core courses and f MS in MIS program offered by the Department of Business.
+The students take four courses of ISA would like to include three more courses of Information Systems and Analysis (ISA) ir ut of the seven electives currently offered.
+Th n the College